aSimpleWizard/aSimpleWizard/README.md

 Hello, everyone.

-<h1>My name is Jaime Hernández, am a software development student in Las Americas' Technology Institute (Dominican republic).
+<font color="green">My name is Jaime Hernández, am a software development student in Las Americas' Technology Institute (Dominican republic).

 I know the basics (and some things not so basic) of C++, C#, Php, Python, and others.
 Still, I have much to learn.